greenelab/deep-review/all-sections.md

 [@zhmq9ktJ], such methods may also underestimate the impact of features that have saturated their contribution to the output, as can happen when multiple redundant features are present.
 To reduce the computational overhead of perturbation-based approaches, Fong and Vedaldi [@y4t9EzPn] solve an optimization problem using gradient descent to discover a minimal subset of inputs to perturb in order to decrease the predicted probability of a selected class.
-When tested on image data, their method took about 300 iterations to converge, compared to the ~5000 iterations used by LIME.
-One drawback of this approach is that the use of gradient descent requires the perturbation to have a differentiable form.
+Their method converges in many fewer iterations but requires the perturbation to have a differentiable form.

-##### Backpropagation-based approaches

-A second strategy for addressing the computational inefficiency of perturbation-based approaches is to propagate an important signal from a target output neuron backwards through the layers to the input layer in a single backpropagation-like pass.
+Backpropagation-based methods, in which the signal from a target output neuron is propagated backwards to the input layer, are another way to interpret deep networks that sidestep inefficiencies of the perturbastion-basd methods.
 A classic example of this is calculating the gradients of the output with respect to the input [@1YcKYTvO] to compute a "saliency map".
-Bach et al. [@au5CLIOH] proposed a strategy called Layerwise Relevance Propagation, which was shown to be equivalent to the elementwise product of the gradient and input [@zhmq9ktJ; @b1sc0cgP].
-Several variants of gradients exist, which differ in their handling of the ReLU nonlinearity.
-While gradients zero-out the importance signal at ReLUs if the input to the ReLU is negative, deconvolutional networks [@voh0OiT2] zero-out the importance signal if the signal itself is negative.
-Guided backpropagation [@f2L6isRj] combines the two strategies to zero-out the importance signal if either the input to ReLU is negative or the importance signal is negative, in effect discarding negative gradients.
-However, Mahendran and Vedaldi [@3CM9XLyL] showed that while guided backpropagation excelled at identifying salient features in the input image, these features showed little class-specificity, producing very similar saliency maps regardless of the class under consideration.
-Selvaraju et al.
-[@RZsNSRDS] attempted to alleviate this by combining gradients and guided backpropagation in Gradient-weighted Class Activation Mapping.
-Feature maps in the last convolutional layer were associated with classes using gradients, and the weighted activation of these feature maps was multiplied with the result of guided backpropagation to introduce more class specificity.
-Note that these approaches still would not highlight features that have saturated their contribution to the output, as the gradients with respect to such features would be zero at the input.

-To address the saturation failure mode, strategies have been developed to consider how the output changes between some reference input and the actual input, where the reference input represents a "null" input that it is informative to measure differences against.
-Sundararajan et al.
-[@WzFOJBiA] integrated the gradients as the input was linearly increased from the reference to its actual value.
-In their examples, which were on image-like data, they used a reference of all zeros.
-While the numerical integration adds computational overhead, the method is still more efficient on average than perturbation approaches.
-Further, by relying only on the gradients, the method is a fully black-box approach that is guaranteed to give the same answer for functionally equivalent networks.
-Shrikumar et al.
+Bach et al. [@au5CLIOH] proposed a strategy called Layerwise Relevance Propagation, which was shown to be equivalent to the element-wise product of the gradient and input [@zhmq9ktJ; @b1sc0cgP].
+Networks with Rectified Linear Units (ReLUs) create nonlinearities that must be addressed.
+Several variants exist for handling this [@voh0OiT2; @f2L6isRj].
+Backpropagation-based methods are a highly active area of research.
+Researchers are still actively identifying weaknesses [@3CM9XLyL], and new methods are being developed to address them [@RZsNSRDS; @WzFOJBiA; @zhmq9ktJ].
-[@zhmq9ktJ] developed DeepLIFT, a strategy that used the difference between a neuron's activation on the reference input compared to its activation on the actual input to improve the backpropagation of importance scores.
-DeepLIFT is a white box method that requires knowledge of the network architecture, but it is more computationally efficient than integrated gradients.
-Lundberg and Lee [@DeOI1oGf] noted that several importance scoring methods, including DeepLIFT, integrated gradients and LIME, could all be considered approximations to the Shapely values [@YBJdA6LJ], which have a long history in game theory for assigning contributions to players in cooperative games.
+Lundberg and Lee [@DeOI1oGf] noted that several importance scoring methods including integrated gradients and LIME could all be considered approximations to Shapely values [@YBJdA6LJ], which have a long history in game theory for assigning contributions to players in cooperative games.
-Briefly, the Shapely values measure the average marginal benefit of including a player over all possible orders in which the players could be included.
-In the case of DeepLIFT, the "inclusion" of a player is analogous to setting a particular input to its actual value rather than its reference value.
-DeepLIFT introduced a modification that treated positive and negative contributions separately to address some failure cases of integrated gradients.
-The modification can be understood as an improved approximation of the Shapely values.

 #### Matching or exaggerating the hidden representation